n8willis/kernall/README.md

 Classical heuristics have been described by a number of authors, including Walter Tracy and Adrian Frutiger.

-The [Tracy method](tracy.md) defines a small set of spacing values---in a fixed ratio to each other---to be assigned as the left and right sidebearings for most of the Latin upper-case and lower-case letters.
+The [Tracy method](tracy.md) defines a small set of spacing values --- in a fixed ratio to each other --- to be assigned as the left and right sidebearings for most of the Latin upper-case and lower-case letters.
-The base value from which the other spacign values are derived is taken from the distance between the stems of n and H, so in a small sense it can be said to "automate" spacing decisions.
+The base value from which the other spacing values are derived is taken from the distance between the stems of n and H, so in a small sense it can be said to "automate" spacing decisions.

-However, Tracy's approach leaves out several glyphs, which he says "must be spaced visually," and it is limited solely to the basic Latin glyph set, as well as assuming an upright Roman form with serifs and traditonal dimensions.
+However, Tracy's approach leaves out several glyphs, which he says "must be spaced visually," and it is limited solely to the basic Latin alphabet, as well as assuming an upright Roman form with serifs and traditonal dimensions.

 The [Frutiger approach](frutiger.md), as expressed informally in [his